-As discussed in Section 2.4, perchlorate discharge to the LVW is currently not well understood.
-While capture and treatment of perchlorate-contaminated water by Kerr McGee (currently operated by NERT) and others have substantially reduced the flux of perchlorate to the LVW, other, more diffuse sources of perchlorate to the LVW are present, likely through groundwater discharge within the reaches along the LVW within the Downgradient Study Area.
-Surface water grab sampling data collected in May 2016 (AECOM, 2016a) have shown that concentrations of perchlorate increase with distance downstream.
-Specifically, concentrations appear to increase downstream of the seeps near Pabco Road and the Historic Lateral Weir, at a location between LW4.95 (upstream of Calico Weir) and LWC4.6 (downstream of Lower Narrows Weir), and downstream of Three Kids Weir (AECOM, 2016a).
+As discussed in Section 2, perchlorate discharge to the LVW needs to be further defined.
+While capture and treatment of perchlorate-contaminated water by Kerr McGee (currently operated by NERT) and others have substantially reduced the flux of perchlorate to the LVW, more groundwater sources of perchlorate to the LVW are likely present via groundwater discharge pathways along the LVW within the Downgradient Study Area.

-The complex geology and hydrology described in the CSM (Section 2.0), together with the construction of weir structures, confound locating perchlorate discharge points.
-While some perchlorate may be entering the LVW upstream of the Downgradient Study Area, ongoing sampling efforts have shown those contributions are relatively insignificant.
-To control perchlorate flux to the LVW, the sources of perchlorate discharge must be located and, ultimately, addressed.
-These sources are likely contaminated groundwater discharging as seeps or springs that may be entering via overland flow or, more likely, discharge in the LVW directly under the water surface.
-The points of discharge may be on the southern bank, mid-channel, or near the northern bank of the LVW.
+The complex geology and hydrology described in the CSM (Section 2.0), together with the construction of weir structures, confound locating perchlorate-impacted groundwater discharge locations.
+While some perchlorate mass may be entering the LVW upstream of the Downgradient Study Area, ongoing sampling efforts have shown those contributions to be minor or relatively insignificant.
+To evaluate more significant perchlorate flux to the LVW, the sources of perchlorate discharge must be located.
+These sources are likely contaminated groundwater discharging as seeps or springs that may be entering via overland flow or, more likely, discharging in the LVW directly under the water surface.